The Seasons of Fluff: Understanding Your Rabbit’s Moulting Cycle

 As the seasons change, so does the coat of your pet.
 Rabbit owners know all too well the phenomenon of moulting – that time when your pet starts shedding their coat, leaving tufts of fluff everywhere.
 Understanding your rabbit’s moulting cycle is crucial not only for their comfort but also for their health.
 Let’s delve into the essentials of rabbit moulting and how you can support your pet through this natural process.

-What is Moulting?
+What is moulting?

 Moulting, simply put, is the process by which rabbits shed their old fur to make way for new growth.
-This isn’t just about aesthetics; it’s a vital process for regulating their body temperature and overall well-being.
+This isn’t just about aesthetics; it’s a vital process for regulating their body temperature and maintaining their overall well-being.
 Rabbits moult several times a year, with the most significant sheds typically occurring in spring and autumn as the weather changes.

 Recognising the Signs